 It wasn’t a bad effort, but the 32X version that arrived later that year is certainly an all-round improvement offering more refined visuals, better frame rates, new music, and two extra tracks.

-Virtua Racing Deluxe was a sufficient reason to splash out on a 32X back in 1994 and remains one of the best 32X games ever made for the add-on.
+Virtua Racing Deluxe was a sufficient reason to splash out on a 32X back in 1994 and remains one of the finest 32X games ever made for the add-on.

 9. NBA Jam Tournament Edition